drussell33/wou-cs-46x-starlane/main_project_code/README.md

 }
 ````

-# Seventh Video - Identity: a tale of 2 databases
+# Eigth Video - Identity: a tale of 2 databases

 * updated our previous database design to have the user include the identity id for the user table
 * then added a follower table like the exisiting friends with table,
 * then created a new db call ICollectionsAuthentication locally,